westewest/Plugfest2019/README.md

 - For the minimum environment, one conventional PCs is enough if it has enough performance.
 As a recommendation, four conventional PC should be prepared; one for TIM/NCAP emulation to connect IoT sensors (hostname:iot), one for Face Detection using Deep Learning (hostname:ai), one for MQTT v5 broker (hostname:srv), and one for service client as a node-red host are required.
 All these services can be executed on one server.
 - MQTT v5 broker is required to use new features of MQTT v5.
 For IEEE P21451-1-6, MQTT v5 will be mandatory to implement all needed functions for IEEE1451.
 - (IMPORTANT) There are two versions of GitHub design: westlab/Plugfest2019 and  westewest/Plugfest2019.
 At this moment westewest is the correct model.
 Please replace all the source URL of git command line.
+- The original Plugfest design model runs TIM and NCAP on Raspberry-Pi 3 or BLE/Bluetooth compatible Raspberry-Pi with NOOBS+Raspbian installation were recommended.
+From the perspective of system reliability, current design model runs on general intel architecture PC.
+Intel Compute Stick was used in this design.
+However, the installation procedures and application design are based on universal model.
+It also avairable for ARM architecture embedded machines.
+- The original Plugfest design required MQTTnet-based MQTT server, and Microsoft Visual Studio was required to compile it.
+Current design uses general MQTT V5.
+Mosquitto MQTT broker is recomended for constructing required design model.

 ## Installation